dmkFox/wwcg/README.md

 to be rendered into corresponding SVG elements on their end.
 The client-side canvases are scaled according to the size of the user's viewport and the SVG data is mapped into a static-sized virtual DB canvas.
 This allows the users to see the entire canvas regardless of the screen size.

+To test it download and run with meteor or visit trwwc2.meteor.com (test server, may suffer outages).